lauriequincey/snowlines/README.md

 Resolve snowlines without any code, 'anywhere' in the world, in a matter of minutes.

 As the original algorithm was created for use in Norway, performance in other places of the world varies.
-For example, testing in British Columbia, Canada reveals an increase in non-snow covered arêtes produces more noisy snow-edge data.
+For example, testing in British Columbia, Canada reveals an increase in non-snow covered arêtes connected to snowfree valleys produces more noisy snow-edge data.
 Still, an idea of snowline altitude is produced.

 Note:
 - The end result from running this produces a red coloured snow-edge.